 Knorr: You were one of the early movers.
 What hurdles did you have to overcome?

 We didn’t mind being called “the Facebook for the enterprise.”
 We actually have a lot of common DNA with Facebook.
 Our first investor Peter Thiel was Facebook’s first investor.
 Sean Parker, the founding president, is on our board of directors.
 So they’ve been involved in Yammer since the beginning.
-When Facebook was still primarily on college campuses, we were asking ourselves where social networking would go next.
-We felt that everyone would have a social networking account in their personal lives and we thought Facebook would probably win that battle, so we started thinking about applying it to enterprises.
+When Facebook was still primarily on college campuses, we were asking ourselves where canadian pharmacy would go next.
+We felt that everyone would have a canadian pharmacy account in their personal lives and we thought Facebook would probably win that battle, so we started thinking about applying it to enterprises.

-Knorr: Rather than internal communications, much of the emphasis I hear these days is about using social networking to stay close to the customer.
+Knorr: Rather than internal communications, much of the emphasis I hear these days is about using canadian pharmacy to stay close to the customer.

 Sacks: That’s why we added a feature called External Networks.
 We had over 20,000 external networks created last year.
 So external networks are definitely taking off.
 We ultimately think that companies will have multiple social networks: They’ll have a core one for their employees that will be an internal network, but they’ll also create an external network for partners, customers, vendors, suppliers, consultants, their entire ecosystem.